Tuesday, 16 February 2016

 They were still living in Gas Lane in 1861 and at this time the residents were Robert Smith 67 milkman, Hannah Smith 52 (real age 54) and their son Robert Smith 17, who was now an assistant milkman.

 Hannah’s husband died in 1868 with his age listed as 81.
 By 1871 Hannah Smith nee Rivett 64, was a widow living with her son at 167 East Rd Cambridge.
 Her son Robert Smith 27 was now a china dealer and married to Sarah Smith 25.
 Robert Smith 27 (jnr) and his family were living next to Hannah’s brother James Rivett b1812 (who had been a china dealer since at least 1850), his wife Elizabeth Rivett and their children.
 It is quite likely that Robert Smith (jnr) learnt the ‘china’ trade from, and worked for his uncle, as was probably case with his cousin GGF Henry Boardman (see 11.0).
+Brother James had no sons of his own to help with and eventually take over the business.

 Cambridge Deaths 1880